PipedreamHQ/pipedream/docs/docs/pricing/README.md

 :::

-::: details A custom source that finishing under {{ $site.themeConfig.base_credits_price.seconds }} seconds per execution
+::: details A custom source that finised under {{ $site.themeConfig.base_credits_price.seconds }} seconds per execution

-This would result in 1 credit used per execution.
+This would result in 1 credit per execution.

 The initial free credit only applies to Pipedream Public Registry sources.

 :::

-::: details A source unattached to any workflow
+::: details A source not connected to any workflow

-A source unattached to any workflow is called an [**Independent Source**](https://pipedream.com/docs/workflows/steps/triggers/#dependent-and-independent-sources).
+A source that isn't connected to any workflow is called an [**Independent Source**](https://pipedream.com/docs/workflows/steps/triggers/#dependent-and-independent-sources).
 Independent sources do not incur credits.

 Only when sources are attached to workflows and begin to trigger workflow executions do source execution credits incur.